ChrisUser/design-systems-diary/README.md

 ### Color meanings

-The following table describes the positive and negative things associated(\*) with each listed color:
+The following table describes the positive and negative things associated[^1] with each listed color:

 | **Color** | **Positive feeling / things**                                                 | **Negative feeling / things**                       |
 | :-------: | :---------------------------------------------------------------------------- | :-------------------------------------------------- |